ordigital/spotled-gui/README.md

 ![SpotLED GUI preview](spotled_gui.png)

 Animation editor for Chinese SpotLED displays.
 The app lets you create and preview frame‑based LED animations before sending them to SpotLED hardware via BLE.
+I have

+## Disclaimer
+Notice!
+This library is not affilated with the creator of this product.

 ## Features
 - Pixel editor with drawing, erasing, clearing, and whole-frame shifting tools.